fabioperez/cheat-sheets/python/Effective-Python-summary.md

 ### Item 14: Prefer Exceptions to Returning `None`

 * To handle an error inside a function, don't return `None`.
 Instead, raise exceptions to indicate special situations.

+### Item 15: Know How Closures Interact with Variable Scope

+* Functions can be nested.

+* Functions are [first-class objects](https://stackoverflow.com/questions/245192/what-are-first-class-objects) in Python, so you can pass them as arguments to other functions.

+* Nested functions can access local variables from the enclosing scope.
+If they do that when they are executed outside of this scope, they are called *closures*.

+* Closures can't modify variables from the enclosing scope unless you declare them as `nonlocal` (Python 3).
+Python 2 doesn't support `nonlocal`, so lists -- since they are mutable -- can be used instead.

+* `nonlocal` shoud be avoided if the closure behavior starts to get complex.
+Instead, classes can be used (see Item 23).

 ### Item 16: Consider Generators Instead of Returning Lists